A Extensive Overview of Blackmagic Video Editor

 For extensive Blackmagic Video Editor usage, you could benefit from:

-- Peripherals: Such as cameras, microphones, or storage solutions, depending on how far you want to go with Blackmagic Video Editor.
+- Peripherals: Such as cameras, microphones, or storage solutions, depending on how in-depth you want to go with Blackmagic Video Editor.

 Skill Development

-Blackmagic Video Editor can be refined by focusing on a few skill sets:
+Blackmagic Video Editor can be improved by focusing on a few skill sets:

 Planning & Organization